 More than a decade ago, a team of scientists at Monash University in Australia made one of the biggest international discoveries relating to Irritable Bowel Syndrome (IBS).
 This discovery has since become the leading recommended diet for people with IBS around the world.
 The scientists found that, for some people, FODMAPs in everyday foods aren’t fully digested.
 If this happens, bacteria feed on the FODMAPs once they reach the large intestines.
 This process is called “fermentation”.

-This build-up of gases, such as hydrogen, can lead to symptoms like abdominal pain, bloating and changes in bowel habits (diarrhea / constipation).
+This build-up of gases, such as hydrogen, can lead to symptoms like abdominal pain, bloating and flatulence.
 We measure hydrogen because people don’t produce it for any other reason, so it serves as a useful marker of when food hasn’t been fully digested.

-However, the low FODMAP diet is extremely restrictive and isn’t designed for sustained use.
-Instead, people should try to identify which specific FODMAPs are a problem for them.
+However, the low FODMAP diet can be quite restrictive and isn’t designed for long term use.
+Since each of the FODMAPs can have different effects on the body, it is important for people to try to identify which specific FODMAPs are a problem for them.
 For example, you may be able to handle fructose, but not lactose, or vice versa.

 Where does breath testing fit in?

-Once FODMAPs reach the large intestine and are fermented by bacteria, some hydrogen is absorbed into the bloodstream.
+Once a FODMAP reaches the large intestine and is fermented by bacteria, some hydrogen is absorbed into the bloodstream.
 From there, the blood flows around the body and hydrogen passes into the lungs and is released on the breath.

 When doctors want to find out whether their patient is having trouble absorbing a particular FODMAP, they will sometimes order a hydrogen breath test in the hospital.
 This looks for hydrogen on the breath while the patient digests the FODMAP.

 To prepare for these tests, the patient will fast for at least 12 hours.
 They will then visit the hospital or clinic and breathe into a collection bag.
-The concentration of hydrogen is measured from the sample to provide a baseline.
+The concentration of hydrogen is measured from the sample to provide a baseline level of hydrogen.
 Since people don’t naturally produce hydrogen, a person who has been fasting should have very little on their breath.

 Once the patient’s base hydrogen level is determined, they drink a glass of water combined with a single FODMAP (e.g. lactose).
 Breath samples are then collected every 15 minutes, typically for up to three hours.